sloria/environs/README.rst

 2. Leverage the deserialization and validation functionality provided by a separate library (marshmallow).
 3. Clean up redundant API.

+See `this GitHub issue <https://github.com/rconradharris/envparse/issues/12#issue-151036722>`_ which details specific differences with envparse.

 License
 -------